VaryanW/Forensics.html/README.md

 <h1>Using commands and simple tools to maintain the CIA (Confedentiality, Integrity, and Availability) of digital forensic evidence</h1>

-<p>This was from and exercise early on in a University of Minnesota Cyber Security Bootcamp, and I did not capture any screenshorts, therefore this page will be simple and contain the steps take and explain why they were done.</p>
+<p>This was from and exercise early on in a Cyber Security Bootcamp, and I did not capture any screenshorts, therefore this page will be simple and contain the steps take and explain why they were done.</p>
+<p>DISCLAIMER: to reduce the likelyhood of this document being used to easily get through work that is meant to educate, and help people grow, I will be omitting the pseudo company name given for this assignment, as well as not mentioning the course itself.</p>

 <h3>The scenario</h3>

-<h4>DISCLAIMER: to reduce the likelyhood of this document being used to easily get through work that is meant to educate, and help people grow, I will be omitting the pseudo company name given for this assignment, as well as not mentioning the course itself.</h4>

 <p>I am playing the role of a Security Analyst at a financial company.
 It is my job (and those in my department I would assume) to check and ensure infroatmion remains accurate and available.
 I created a program (a simple script) to run two tools.
 1. Log size management using (logrotate) to help automate the process of rotating logs and archiving them for investigation if needed.